simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

     style PR fill:#1ABC9C,color:#fff
 ```

-Understanding version constraints is crucial for managing provider and Terraform versions effectively.
+Understanding version constraints is crucial for managing Terraform provider and terraform moduleversions effectively.
 These operators control which versions are acceptable.

 **🔧 Version Constraint Operators:**